blei-lab/causal-text-embeddings/README.md

 # Introduction

-This repository contains software and data for "Using Text Embeddings for Causal Inference" (`arxiv:TBD`).
+This repository contains software and data for "Using Text Embeddings for Causal Inference" (`arxiv.org/abs/1905.12741`).
 The paper describes a method for causal inference with text documents.
 For example, does adding a theorem to a paper affect its chance of acceptance?
 The method adapts deep language models to address the causal problem.